Stainless Steel Table Lamp

 Other versions: Sightly different versions and a floor lamp.

-Often described as a lamp by Maison Charles, but it is not.
-An e-mail from the Charles Paris company confirmed that it is not a lamp by them.
+Sometimes described as a lamp by Maison Charles, but it is not.
+An email from the Charles Paris company confirmed that it is not a lamp by them.
 However, Maison Charles produced and produces several lamps in stainless steel.
-One fine example with some similarities is the Ruban table lamp, designed by Jacques Charles.
+A nice example with some similarities is the Ruban table lamp, designed by Jacques Charles.

-Most of the time described as a lamp designed by François Monnet for Uginox.
+Several times described as a lamp designed and made by François Monnet for Uginox.
 Uginox is the company of Editions Monnet F. & B., in the 1970s it became Kappa.
-Designers that worked for Uginox/Kappa were, among others Joelle Ferlande, Maria Pergay and François Monnet.
+Designers that worked for Uginox/Kappa were, among others Joelle Ferlande, Maria Pergay, Patrice Maffei and François Monnet.
+Uginox is famous for their stainless steel furniture and lighting.

 Sometimes described as a lamp made by French artist Max Sauze.
-Max Sauze produced/produces similar lamps, but all made in aluminium.
+Max Sauze produced and produces metal lamps, but all made in aluminium, sometimes in brass or copper.

-Stainless steel lamps in this style were among others designed by Robert Sonneman (USA), Louis Durot (France), Henri Mathieu (France), Michel Boyer (France).
-Stilnovo produced the Spinnaker lamp designed by Corsini and Wiskemann in 1968.
+Stainless steel lamps in this style were among others designed and made by Robert Sonneman (a very similar one) and Curtis Jere (USA), Louis Durot (France), Henri Mathieu (France), Gallery Oxar (France), Michel Boyer (France), Jacques Quinet (France), Françoise Sée (France), Reggiani (Italy).
+Lumenform (Italy), Gaetano Missaglia (Italy).
+Edera Radici designed for Sagim (Italy), Polam (Poland).
+Stilnovo (Italy) produced the Spinnaker lamp designed by Corsini and Wiskemann in 1968.